-Cheiron reviewed the actuarial assumptions used in each of the six systems' actuarial valuations for the year ended June 30, 2018, and concluded that they generally were reasonable.
-Cheiron did not recommend any changes to the assumptions used in the June 30, 2018 actuarial valuations.
+Cheiron reviewed the actuarial assumptions used in each of the six systems' actuarial valuations for the year ended June 30, 2019, and concluded that they generally were reasonable.
+Cheiron did not recommend any changes to the assumptions used in the June 30, 2019 actuarial valuations.

-The combined total of the required Fiscal Year 2020 State contribution for the six retirement systems was \$9,385,203,696.
-Cheiron verified the arithmetic calculations made by the systems' actuaries to develop the required State contribution and reviewed the assumptions on which the calculations were based.
-For TRS, Cheiron recommended a small change in method regarding the calculation of federal funds contributions so that federal funds contributions would be treated in the same manner as other School District contributions.
+The combined total of the required Fiscal Year 2021 State contribution for the six retirement systems was \$9,921,008,721.
+Cheiron verified the arithmetic calculations made by the systems' actuaries to develop the required State contribution and reviewed the assumptions on which it was based.